stakater/til/mongodb/mongodb-deployment-kubernetes-using-statefulsets-using-helm-chart.md

   type: gp2
 ```

-Storage class will be create at kubernetes cluster level and will be used by statefulsets to create volumes for each replica.
+Storage class will be create at kubernetes cluster level and will be used by statefulsets to create pvc for each replica.
 To create storage class use the command given below:

 ```bash
 $ sudo kubectl apply -f storage class